fenago/katacoda-scenarios/apache-spark/apache-spark-accumulators-v1/steps/6/text.md

 val badRecords = sc.accumulator(0, "bad records")

-You will see a warning “Symbol Accumulator is deprecated”.
+You will see a warning "Symbol Accumulator is deprecated".
 You may ignore this warning as this is older Accumulator API for Spark 1.x.